cascadiaquakes/cvm-tools-book/standards_and_conventions.md

 # Standards and Conventions

-The "Standards and Conventions" tutorial provides a comprehensive guide on the essential standards and conventions that CVM-Tools are based on.
+The **Standards and Conventions** tutorial provides a comprehensive guide on the essential standards and conventions that CVM-Tools are based on.
 This tutorial covers the supported file formats, metadata requirements, and coordinate systems, ensuring that all users follow a uniform approach to creating, distributing, and utilizing CVM model files.
 By adhering to these conventions, researchers can enhance the consistency and interoperability of their models, facilitating more effective collaboration and data sharing.
 The tutorial also emphasizes the importance of metadata, detailing the necessary attributes and their formats, and provides guidelines for coordinate system usage to minimize distortion and improve accuracy.
 This foundational knowledge is crucial for maintaining the integrity and usability of the CVM data and tools.

 ## File Formats